 TBMC Ltd's primary role is overseeing the Headlease and the 184 Under-leases derived from it.
 They are dedicated to maintaining the area and supporting our community by providing essential services, including refuse collection and cesspit emptying.
 Their goal is to ensure a well-maintained and enjoyable environment for all River Thurne bungalow owners.

-Dutch Tutch is one of the properties given listed status.
-It is on the north bank of the River Thurne, downstream of Potter Heigham Bridge.
+Dutch Tutch is on the north bank of the River Thurne, downstream of Potter Heigham Bridge.

 The chalet is the base of a Helter Skelter that used to stand on Britannia Pier and the outer-house was the top.
-The photo on the left was taken 1905.
+The photo bottom left was taken 1905.
 It was moved to it's current location by horse and cart, likely in 1910.

 The current owners wrote an article on it's history and the myths surrounding it.
 You can download a copy of this article by clicking on the link below.